Titanic Museum Belfast, Northern Ireland

 Plan your Events at Titanic Belfast

-Moreso, not only is Titanic Belfast a rich historic attraction, but it also offers a unique wedding venue with spectacular locations for your special day.
-An experienced wedding planner will help you too and guide you all the time to make this day as perfect as you need.
-Other events are held there, too in suites that can hold hundreds of guests.
+Moreso, Titanic Museum Belfast is a rich historical attraction and offers a unique wedding venue with spectacular locations for your special day.
+An experienced wedding planner will always help you and guide you to make this day as perfect as you need.
+Other events are held there, too, in suites that can hold hundreds of guests.

 The Titanic Suite: